 - Research current trends and best practices in program areas and potential new models of care

 - Identify gaps or areas in need of reform within the current systems, and work with the program, evaluation, and policy teams to develop a strategy to address those gaps and/or issues

 - Research current state policies and how they impact behavioral health services, which may include researching other states’ policies or contracting with outside experts

 - Work with policy and communication teams to disseminate findings to target audiences

 - Bachelor’s degree required

-- Minimum of five years of program experience in healthcare, nonprofit, or philanthropy
+- Minimum of three years of program experience in healthcare, nonprofit, or philanthropy

 - Knowledge of behavioral health landscape, including strategies to implement integrated care

-- Excellent organizational, administrative, and communication skills with strong attention to detail
+- Excellent administrative and organizational skills with a strong attention to detail

 - Excellent writing skills, both technical and for a general audience